 In addition to essential food, clothing, and toiletries, you should also pack face masks and gloves.
 Purchase a small laundry wash bag and clean the masks (and gloves, if needed) on the road.
 This will help you avoid laundromats and preserve valuable reserves in your RV fresh water tank.

 Equally important to the packing is the prepping—is your RV actually ready to hit the road?
 Double-check your maintenance schedule, tires, generator, and tanks to ensure your rig is ready for an uninterrupted trip.
 It’s also worthwhile to give your RV (and your tow vehicle) a good deep clean before you go, including a proper disinfecting.
 This will not only help eliminate any dirt and germs, but will also make it easier to keep things organized and maintained while on the road.

 While it may be tempting to pack everything and anything, try following a premade RV trip checklist.
 This should help ensure you have everything you need, while also preventing you from stuffing all pantries, cabinets, and drawers.

 When deciding what campground to stay at during your post-quarantine trip, consider the difference between public and private campgrounds.
 Public campgrounds are usually run by government agencies and include those found in national parks, state parks, and national forests.
 Private campgrounds, on the other hand, are owned by individuals and are considered for-profit businesses.
 And while private campgrounds are usually more expensive, they are definitely worth considering for your post-quarantine trip.
-Many private campgrounds are currently operating under less restrictions than public campgrounds (meaning more campsites and facilities are actually open) and they’re often smaller, which will help eliminate an influx of crowds.
+Many private campgrounds are currently operating under fewer restrictions than public campgrounds and they’re often smaller, which will help eliminate an influx of crowds.
 Most private campsites also provide full hookups and generators—another benefit if you plan to practice social distancing and spend most of your time inside the RV.

 The Benefits of Self-Containment